ghuertaramos/ENMOD/readme.md

  Downloads records from GBIF database and produces `.csv` files for query species.

 **Clean.R**
- Eliminates duplicate records, Not applicabble Data (NA), and generates maps
+ Eliminates duplicate records, not applicabble data (NA), and generates maps

  **Rarf.R**
- Excludes close records (less than 1km) using the grid method.
+ Reduces the number of close records (less than 1km) using the grid method.
 It also  generates maps for output records.
 It is not used for species with less than 30 records by default.

 **Pseudo.R**
  Generates pseudoabsence points from record data.